A Dead Man Among the Living

 A Dead Man Among the Living (Czech: Mrtvý mezi živými) is a 1949 Czech thriller film directed by Bořivoj Zeman and starring Karel Höger, Eduard Dubský and Vjaceslav Irmanov.
-The film is based on the 1931 novel To levende og en død by the Norwegian writer Sigurd Christiansen.
+The film is based on the 1931 novel To levende og en død (lit.
+Two living and one dead) by the Norwegian writer Sigurd Christiansen.
 Following an armed robbery at his office, a postal worker suffers a crisis of conscience.